DonnerLab/2025_Park_ConfirmationBias-through-Selective-Readout-of-Information-Encoded-in-Human-Parietal-Cortex/README.md

 Script Figure4_*.m plots for main Figure4, and also Supplementary Figures S8, S9 and S10.
 The source data for plotting the figures can be found here: https://www.fdr.uni-hamburg.de/deposit/xxxx

+plot_maps folder contains the necessary data and code for plotting brain maps with 180 cortical parcels, with the Glasser atlas (Glasser et al. A multi-modal parcellation of human cerebral cortex, Nature.
+2016 Aug 11;536(7615):171–178. doi: 10.1038/nature18933)

 Computation of the information measures which are central to this project was done with the MINT: https://github.com/panzerilab/MINT
+BIORXIV article:
 MINT: a toolbox for the analysis of multivariate neural information coding and transmission Gabriel Matías Lorenz, Nicola M. Engel, Marco Celotto, Loren Kocillari, Sebastiano Curreli, Tommaso Fellin, Stefano Panzeri https://doi.org/10.1101/2024.11.04.621910